Board of Nursing

 (2)(a) The board shall issue the provisional license to the applicant after Section 1(1)(a) and (3) of this administrative regulation are met, but not until the report is received from the FBI and any conviction is addressed by the board.

-(4) The nurse responsible for the applicant shall be currently licensed or privileged to practice as a nurse in Kentucky.
+(4) The nurse responsible for the applicant shall be currently licensed or privileged to practice pursuant to KRS 314.470 as a nurse in Kentucky.

 (5) Upon notification to the board that the applicant has failed the NCLEX examination, the provisional license shall be voided.

-Section 6.
-Nurse Licensure Compact Provisions.
-(1) An applicant who is issued a license and who does not have permanent residency in Kentucky shall be issued a license that indicates on the license that it is only valid in Kentucky.
+Section 5.
+(1) An applicant not from a party state under the Nurse Licensure Compact who is issued a license and who does not have permanent residency in Kentucky shall be issued a license that indicates on the license that it is only valid in Kentucky.

 (2) The board may request that an applicant provide evidence of the applicant's state of residence.